-Avian and Special Species Dr. Gerstenfeld and his staff have over 35 years experience in caring for birds and special species.
-Dr. Gerstenfeld was one of 50 veterinarians to attend the first Association of Avian Veterinarians meeting 30 years ago.
-He is also the author of THE BIRD CARE BOOK.
+Avian and Special Species Our team has over 50 years experience in caring for birds and special species.
+Dr. Gerstenfeld was one of 50 veterinarians to attend the first Association of Avian Veterinarians meeting.
+He is also the author of The Bird Care Book.

-Behavior Problems Behavior problems may be very simple to correct or may require an integrative approach including positive encouragement, re-training, diet change (food proteins and additives can affect behavior), nutrients, acupuncture, herbs, and flower essences.
-An important part of the young animal exam is to ensure that their emotional health is good and that their environment is humane and loving.
-Boarding We board cats in our Cat Country Inn with platforms for viewing outside wildlife.
-We also board birds and special species with individual attention to their unique needs.
-Cardiology The heart and vessels are monitored at each veterinary visit even if your companion animal comes in with a minor skin problem.
-A complete physical exam is done at each visit including auscultation of the heart and lungs (listening with a stethoscope), checking the blood vessels in the back of the eyes, and feeling the pulse.
-We perform electrocardiograms and blood pressure in our hospital and have the services of two cardiologists Dr. Michael Miller and Dr. Cecelia Helenski who perform echocardiograms (ultrasound of the heart) at our hospital.
+Behavior challenges may be simple to correct or may require a more advanced, integrative approach, including positive encouragement, re-training, diet change, nutrients, acupuncture, and herbal therapy.
+Boarding We board cats, birds, and special species with individualized attention to their unique needs.
+Cardiology We perform electrocardiograms and blood pressure measurement in our hospital.
+Dr. Michael Miller and Dr. Cecelia Helenski perform echocardiograms (ultrasound of the heart) at our hospital.
 An integrative approach is taken to keep the heart healthy throughout your companion animal’s life.
 Clinical Studies To help our patients, we keep up-to-date on clinical studies designed to evaluate new or promising therapies or diagnostics for existing or rare diseases or to answer questions about existing therapies.
 Ask us about current clinical studies.
-Here are some sources for clinical trials: http://research.vet.upenn.edu/vcic/AbouttheVCIC/tabid/92/Default.aspx You will find current clinical trials available at the University of Pennsylvania Veterinary Hospital on this site. www.animalci.com This site has current clinical trials available in other states.

 Cold Laser Therapy Our hospital is equipped with cold laser therapy technology and it is used to relieve pain and inflammation for a diverse array of conditions in companion dogs, cats, birds, rabbits, guinea pigs, and other companion animals.

-Ultrasound Dr. Lisa Suslak-Brown and Dr. Jennifer Babineaux provide ultrasound services at our hospital.
+Ultrasound Dr. Lisa Suslak provides ultrasound services at our hospital.